 Ethernet is the industry standard network for UNIX that enables any computer with an Ethernet adapter to be connected to a local area network.
-Your workstation, fitted with the optional combined Ethernet/Thin Ethernet expansion card can use Ethernet to communicate with other computers from a wide range of manufacturers.
+Your workstation, fitted with the optional combined Ethernet/Thin Ethernet expansion card can use Ethernet to communicate with other computers from a The workstation is supplied with TCP/IP and Sun Microsystems' Network File System (NFS) software, both de facto standards.
+NFS enables you to access information stored on the discs of other computers in exactly the same way as you would information stored on your own disc.